conanlu/nextjs-workshop-2/README.md

 # T4SG Next.js/React Workshop 2 Activity
 Created by Conan Lu for Tech for Social Good.
-Reach out to conanlu@college.harvard.edu for any questions.
+Reach out to conanlu [at] college.harvard.edu with any questions.

 ---